All Episodes

 And when you add May and June's uptick, you've got 217,000 new jobs for the month.

-Well, those are 217,000 people, families, lives that are going to be better off.
+Well, those are 217,000 people, families' lives that are going to be better off.

 You know, I don't understand this.

-This, you know, you go to the election in 95 days.
+You know, you go to the election in 95 days.

-I mean, I can't even believe that there's even a thought of a blue wave when Nancy Pelosi refers to our tax cuts as crumbs, and she wants to raise taxes, and she's saying it as Elizabeth Warren, they want their crumbs back.
+I mean, I can't even believe that there's even a thought of a blue wave when Nancy Pelosi refers to our tax cuts as crumbs and she wants to raise taxes and she's saying it as Elizabeth Warren.

-Or the fact that everyone is talking about even Obama now eliminating ice.
+Or the fact that everyone is talking about even Obama now eliminating ICE.

-We eliminate ice, we don't protect our borders.
+We don't protect our borders.

 Where are a lot of the drugs coming in?

-These cartels literally feeding our kids in big cities and small towns, these opioids, and these kids are getting addicted and dying.
+These cartels literally feeding our kids in big cities and small towns these opioids.

 Talked to Eric Bowling the other day.